tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 .. figure:: _static/images/tutorial/3_2.png
    :align: center

-*  Intensity --- Modify to 33000 and 33500 to visualize dim cell nuclei.
+*  Intensity --- Modify to 33000 and 33500 to visualize the dim cell nuclei.
 *  Construct training samples.

    A new training sample can be constructed by clicking an ellipse of interest and specifying its event (click ">" next to the event or press the hotkey specified in the parentheses).